OpenVisualCloud/Media-Communications-Mesh/docs/README.md

    * **Payload** – Single piece of media stream data, e.g. a video frame, an audio packet, or blob data.
    * **Metadata** – Arbitrary user metadata that can be carried in every buffer in an active connection.
 * **Multicast Group** – Network switch configuration for a set of nodes or devices that are interested in receiving a specific stream of multicast data.
-* **Multipoint Group** – Scalable distributed mechanism for sending media traffic within the Mesh to multiple receivers running on multiple nodes leveraging zero-copying to reduce latency.
+* **Multipoint Group** – Scalable distributed mechanism for sending media traffic within the Mesh to multiple receivers running on multiple nodes leveraging the zero-copy mechanism to reduce latency.
 A multipoint group can have one sender and multiple receivers.
    * One sender – a Tx connection or an ingress bridge.
    * Multiple receivers – Rx connections or egress bridges.
 * **Bridge** – Mesh software entity that handles import or export of media traffic between the Mesh and the external network.
    * **Ingress Bridge** – Bridge that receives media stream data from an SMPTE ST 2110 or RDMA connection and sends it to a multipoint group.
    * **Egress Bridge** – Bridge that receives media stream data from a multipoint group and sends it to an SMPTE ST 2110 or RDMA connection.
-* **NIC** – Network interface card, e.g. Intel Ethernet Controller E810-C.
+* **NIC** – Network interface card, e.g. Intel® Ethernet Controller E810-C.
 * **DPDK** – Data Plane Development Kit, a set of libraries and drivers designed to accelerate packet processing workloads running on general-purpose CPUs.
 See the [DPDK](https://www.dpdk.org/) documentation.
 * **MTL** – Media Transport Library, a DPDK-based library providing support for SMPTE ST 2110 media transport protocols.
 See the [MTL](https://github.com/OpenVisualCloud/Media-Transport-Library/) documentation.

-## Features Ready to Use
+## Implemented Features

 ### Latest release: [25.03](https://github.com/OpenVisualCloud/Media-Communications-Mesh/releases/tag/25.03)